splash-networks/admin-panel-doc/docs/portals/fortinet.md

 Click OK to save the settings.

 Go to User & Authorization > RADIUS Servers and create a new RADIUS server.
-The IP address and RADIUS secret shared by Splash Networks support team will be entered here.
+The IP address and RADIUS secret shared by Splash Networks' support team will be entered here.

 Then go to User & Authorization > User Groups and create a new group.
 Add the RADIUS server selected in the previous step and click on OK to save it.